rafalab/misc/reinstall-instructions.md

 # Step by step instruction to get a new Mac ready

-* Go to security and privacy and turn on file vault encrypt
+* To encrypt computer: go to Security and Privacy in System Preferences and turn on File _Vault Encrypt_.

-* Allow apps to download from  “Anywhere”
+* Allow apps to download from  “Anywhere” or whatever the most liberal option is.

-* Change computer name in system preference.
-I call it macrafa
+* Change computer name in _Sharing_ in System Preferences.
+I call it macrafa.

-* Change system preferences to automatically hide dock
+* Change system preferences to automatically hide dock in _Dock_.

-* Go to mission control (f3) and add spaces (look up at the corner for + sign)
+* Go to mission control (F3) and add spaces (look up at the corner for + sign).
+I add three.

-* Optional: Change shortcut for spotlight to option-space (system preferences search for shortcut)

 * Turn off notification